chaos-genius/chaos_genius/README.md

 ## ✨ What is Chaos Genius?

-Chaos Genius is an open source analytics engine to help humans detect & diagnose the root-cause of outliers and change in high-dimensional business & system metrics.
+Chaos Genius is an open source analytics engine to help humans detect & diagnose the root-cause of outliers and change in high-dimensional datasets.

 Using Chaos Genius, users can segment large datasets by key performance metrics (e.g. Daily Active Users, Cloud Costs, Failure Rates) and setup drill-downs for explanation of deviation or anomalies across important dimensions (e.g., countryID, DeviceID, ProductID, DayofWeek).